-- Blood glucose monitors, including those designed to help the visually impaired; - Insulin pens, syringes, pumps, and all related necessary supplies; - Blood and urine testing strips and tablets; - Lancets and lancet puncture devices; - Podiatric footwear and devices to prevent or treat diabetes-related complications; - Medically Necessary foot care; and - Visual aids, excluding eyewear and video-assisted devices, designed to help the visually impaired with proper dosing of insulin.
+- Blood glucose monitors, including those designed to help the visually impaired; - Insulin pens, syringes, pumps, and all related necessary supplies; - Disposable hypodermic needles and syringes needed for administration of insulin and glucagon; - Blood and urine testing strips and tablets; - Lancets and lancet puncture devices; - Podiatric footwear and devices to prevent or treat diabetes-related complications; - Medically Necessary foot care; and - Visual aids, excluding eyewear and video-assisted devices, designed to help the visually impaired with proper dosing of insulin; - Diabetic testing supplies (including lancets, lancet puncture devices, and blood and urine testing strips and test tablets); - Pen delivery systems for the administration of insulin; - Disposable hypodermic needles and syringes needed for the administration of insulin and glucagon.
+Note: No benefits are provided for Outpatient prescription drugs, including insulin and glucagon. - For coverage of insulin and glucagon, refer to the Outpatient Prescription Drug Benefit section, if selected as an optional Benefit by your Contractholder

 Your plan also covers the replacement of a covered item after the expiration of its life expectancy.
+Insulin and glucagon may be covered under the Prescription Drug Rider, if your Contractholder selected it as an optional Benefit.